floooh/oryol/code/Modules/IO/README.md

 any of the actual loading code.

-For instance to switch between loading data from the local hard disc versus a remote web server based on a preprocessor define:
+For instance to switch between loading data from the local hard disc versus a web server based on a preprocessor define:

 ```cpp
 IOSetup ioSetup;